vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

 Structs
 #######

-Most of the structs are implemented in C++, therefore constructing instances of them directly is not possible.
+Most structs are opaque and their contents can only be accessed using functions in the API.

 .. _VSFrameRef: